Redditor Reveals How Engineers Made Use of "Chicken Gun" to Fire Bird Carcasses at Aircraft Components Just to Test Plane Safety

-A large-diameter compressed-air gun known as a "chicken gun" or "flight impact simulator" is used to shoot bird corpses at aircraft parts in order to imitate high-speed bird hits while the aircraft is in flight.
-The most frequent targets in such testing are jet engines and airplane windshields because they are particularly susceptible to damage from such attacks.
+A large-diameter compressed-air gun known as a "chicken gun" or "flight impact simulator" is used to shoot bird carcasses at aircraft parts to imitate high-speed bird strikes while the aircraft is in flight.
+The most frequent targets in such testing are jet engines and airplane windshields, as they are particularly susceptible to damage from such impacts.

-Although several bird species are employed in the testing and certification of airplanes, the gadget earned the nickname "chicken gun" since chickens are the most frequently utilized "ammunition" due to their easy accessibility.
-The US Civil Aeronautics Administration and the Westinghouse Electric and Manufacturing Company collaborated to create the first chicken cannon in 1942.
+Although several bird species are employed in the testing and certification of airplanes, the device earned the nickname "chicken gun" since chickens are the most frequently utilized "ammunition" due to their easy accessibility.
+The U.S. Civil Aeronautics Administration and the Westinghouse Electric and Manufacturing Company collaborated to create the first chicken cannon in 1942.

-It was created by Westinghouse's High Power Laboratory in Pittsburgh and had a muzzle velocity of up to 270 mph (430 km/h), although it could fire bird corpses at a maximum speed of 400 mph (640 km/h).
+It was developed by Westinghouse's High Power Laboratory in Pittsburgh and had a muzzle velocity of up to 270 mph (430 km/h), although it could fire bird carcasses at a maximum speed of 400 mph (640 km/h).
 The gun's propellant was compressed air, which was stored in an accumulator by a compressor until the appropriate pressure was attained.

 An electric quick-release valve was opened by an operator to fire the gun, releasing compressed air into the barrel.
-It was possible to achieve various muzzle velocities by adjusting the pressure that was kept in the accumulator.
+Various muzzle velocities could be achieved by adjusting the pressure maintained in the accumulator.

 Up until November 1943, the gun was in operation at the High Power Laboratory.
 It was relocated to the Indianapolis Experimental Station, a CAA research and development facility in Indianapolis, in early 1945.